GYIKOO/EfficientRAG/README.md

 # EfficientRAG-Pro CS291A Project
 This is a final project of UCSB CS291A 2024 Fall.

-To run this project, you need to set up following the original Efficient RAG
+To run this project, you need to set up following the original EfficientRAG.

 ## Setup